extcode/cart_books/Documentation/Index.rst

    :Description:
       Cart is a small but powerful extension which "solely" adds a shopping cart to your TYPO3 installation.
-      The extension allows you to create coupons, products with or without variants, special prices.
-      CartBooks provides an own data storage for books, magazines and journals.
+      Cart Books provides an own data storage for books, magazines and journals.
 Books can be offered via a list and detail view and can be purchased via cart function of the Cart extension.

    :Keywords:
       cart, books, magazines, shopping